-Choice component lets you choose one value from a predefined list:
+The Choice component allows you to select an option from a predefined list.

 The choice component requires two columns from your sheet:

 A list of choices (Apples, Oranges, Pears... etc)